 Materials and Method:

 The Fresh Cow milk was procured from Students Experimental Dairy Plant (SEDP) of Dairy Science College, Hebbal, Bengaluru.
-Whey protein concentrate superior quality Whey protein concentrate (WPC) was procured from NAKPRO PERFORM, Bengaluru.
-Starter Culture Good quality of starter culture was procured from Danisco pvt Ltd, Denmark.
-Jackfruit pulp Good quality processed jackfruit pulp was procured from Hebon Jackfruit product limited, Bengaluru.
-A 9-point hedonic scale was used by the selected panel of judges to evaluate the generated study sample's sensory qualities, including colour and appearance, body and texture, flavour, and overall acceptability.
-Peryam and Pilgrim, (1957).
+Superior quality of Whey protein concentrate (WPC) was procured from NAKPRO PERFORM, Bengaluru.
+Good quality of starter culture was procured from Danisco pvt Ltd, Denmark.
+Good quality processed jackfruit pulp was procured from Hebon Jackfruit product limited, Bengaluru.
+A 9-point hedonic scale was used by the selected panel of judges to evaluate the generated study sample's for sensory qualities, including colour and appearance, body and texture, flavour, and overall acceptability Peryam and Pilgrim, (1957).
 The highest-scoring output was further used for statistical analysis using R software (R. version 4.0.3), the data collected for the research investigations was examined to evaluate the significant or non-significant effects of various treatments and trials obtained for the current study.
 The mean and critical difference was calculated.

 Fresh cow milk

-(Fat-4.5 % & SNF- 9.0 %)
+(Standardized cow milk Fat-4.5 % & SNF- 9.0 %)

 Heat treatment (90 ̊C/no hold)